godotengine/godot-docs/tutorials/assetlib/uploading_to_assetlib.rst

     when dealing with major versions of the engine, such as Godot 2.x and Godot 3.x.
 * **Version**:
     The version number of the asset.
 While you are free to choose and use any versioning scheme that you like, you may want to look into something such as `SemVer <https://semver.org>`_ if you want your asset's versioning scheme to be clear and consistent.
-Note that there is also an internal version number, incremented every time the asset download URL is changed/updated.
+Note that there is also an internal version number, incremented every time the asset download URL is changed or updated.
 * **Repository host**:
-    Assets uploaded to the AssetLib are not hosted on it directly, and instead point to repositories hosted on third-party Git providers, such as GitHub, GitLab or Bitbucket.
-This is where you choose which provider your asset uses, so the final download link can be computed.
+    Assets uploaded to the AssetLib are not hosted on it directly.
+Instead, they point to repositories hosted on third-party Git providers such as GitHub, GitLab or Bitbucket.
+This is where you choose which provider your asset uses, so the site can compute the final download link.
 * **Repository URL**:
     The URL to your asset's files/webpage.
 This will vary based on your choice of provider, but it should look similar to `https://github.com/<user>/<project>`.
 * **Issues URL**:
     The URL to your asset's issue tracker.
-Again, this will differ from repository host to repository host, but will likely look similar to `https://github.cmo/<user>/<project>/issues`.
+Again, this will differ from repository host to repository host, but will likely look similar to `https://github.com/<user>/<project>/issues`.
 You may leave this field empty if you use your provider's issue tracker, and it's part of the same repository.
 * **Download Commit/Tag**:
     The commit or tag of the asset.
 For example, `b1d3172f89b86e52465a74f63a74ac84c491d3e1` or `v1.0`.
+The site computes
-From this, the actual download URL will be computed.
+    the actual download URL from this.
 * **Icon URL**:
-    The URL to your asset's icon (which will be used as a thumbnail in the AssetLib search results, and on the asset's page).
+    The URL to your asset's icon (which will be used as a thumbnail in the AssetLib search results and on the asset's page).
 Should be an image in either the PNG or JPG format.
 * **License**:
     The license under which you are distributing the asset.
-The list includes a variety of free and open-source software liceses, such as GPL (v2 and v3), MIT, BSD and Boost Software License.
+The list includes a variety of free and open-source software licenses, such as GPL (v2 and v3), MIT, BSD and Boost Software License.
 You can visit `OpenSource.org <https://opensource.org>`_
     for a detailed description of each of the listed licenses.
 * **Description**: